France, Luxembourg & Germany Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 Start off your first day in Luxembourg City right by having a VBT representative greet you at the airport.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-After an included breakfast, meet in the hotel lobby at 8:45 a.m. sharp for our travel by coach (approximately one hour) to the French city of Metz, nestled at the confluence of the Mosel and Seille rivers.
-En route, there will be a short 15-minute stop at the Luxembourg American Cemetery so you can honor those who fell here during World War II.
-Upon arrival in Metz, meet your local city guide and enjoy a quick shuttle into the charming city center, a quaint tapestry of bridges and romantic corners.
-Pass the elegant 18th-century city theater and the Palais de la Prefecture in the Place de la Comedie.
-Visit the imposing Cathedral of St. Etienne, one of the most beautiful Gothic cathedrals of France, built around 1250.
-Here, admire the fine stained-glass windows, including a modern work by Marc Chagall.
+Upon arrival in Metz, meet your local city guide and take a quick shuttle into the charming city center, a picturesque tapestry of bridges and romantic corners.
+Pass the elegant 18th-century city theater and the Palais de la Préfecture in Place de la Comédie.
+Visit the imposing Cathedral of St. Étienne, one of France’s most stunning Gothic cathedrals, built around 1250.
+Inside, admire its remarkable stained-glass windows, including a modern work by Marc Chagall.

 Today's Ride Choices

-Afternoon: Richemont to Thionville Warm-up — 9 km (6 miles)
+Afternoon: Richemont to Thionville Warm-Up — 9 km (6 miles)

 What to Expect: